replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ### Next Steps

 From here, it's time to start iterating on your application.
-Continue making changes and using `replicated release create --auto` to publish them.
+Continue making changes and using `make release` to publish them.
-You can add `-y` to the command to skip the prompt.

 If you want to learn more about KOTS features, you can explore some of the [intermediate and advanced guides](/vendor/guides), some good next steps might be